yehia67/documentation/general/0.1/how-to-guides/expose-your-local-device.md

 Now that you're Linux server has a static IP address, you can [create port forwarding rules](#create-port-forwarding-rules).

+**Important:** If your network configuration changes, for example you change your router, you may lose connection to your device.
+In this case, you should physically connect to your device and update the 01-netcfg.yaml file with a new static IP address.

 **Note:** If you want your Linux server to have a public domain name and your public IP address is not static, you can use a dynamic domain name server (DDNS) such as [DuckDNS](https://www.duckdns.org/).

 ## Create a port forwarding rule